HS-OS-AG-Intelligente-Agrarsysteme/AW40-hub-docker/README.md

 ## Requirements

+- Docker v25.0 or later
-Docker 25.0 or later is required to build the images.
+- Docker buildx v0.12.5 or later

 Please refer to the [official docs](https://docs.docker.com/engine/install/) for directions.

 ## Overview